Click here to download Hallett's Strategic Plan: /uploads/1/2/0/0/12008597/hcsa_strategic_plan_2012_update_12.03.pdf

 We are ideally placed for tourism on the junction of the Goyder and Barrier Highways and exactly two hours from Adelaide - an easy stop on the way to the Flinders Ranges, Broken Hill and the mining activity in the Braemar Formation.

-There are a lot of things to attract Outback visitors to Hallett, including art galleries, an old fashioned Op Shop, impressive historical collection (which we'll open 'on demand'), the Dares Hill Tourist Drive, and Heysen and Mawson Trails.
+There are a lot of things to attract Outback visitors to Hallett, including art galleries, an impressive historical collection (which opens 'on demand'), the Dares Hill Tourist Drive, and Heysen and Mawson Trails.